Policies & Reimbursements

 - International Communications

-- Northwestern's Travel, Entertainment & Courtesy policy outlines the University's travel policies.
+- Northwestern's Travel and Entertainment policy outlines the University's travel policies.
 To learn more, see the following specific sections of the document: University Travel Policy, Travel Expense Procedures, and Travel for Non-University Personnel.

 - Hotels: The above policy states: "Travelers must book standard accommodations in reasonably priced, commercial-class hotels and motels."
 Please see Hotel Rates References below for additional guidelines.